 What Is the GDPR?

-In short, then, the GDPR provides several broad protections for the personal data of European residents, including the right to access one’s data and the right to have one’s data erased.
+In short, the GDPR provides several broad protections for the personal data of European residents, including the right to access one’s data and the right to have one’s data erased.
 It requires that companies justify their possession of personal data and carefully control what they do with it.
 What exactly does this mean you might be wondering?
 Here’s some clarification on a few details that are commonly misunderstood when it comes to the GDPR.

 Second, note that the GDPR defines “personal data” quite broadly; an American concept of privacy likely doesn’t cover everything that the GDPR protects.
 “Personal data” includes “any information relating to an identified or identifiable natural person.”
 Of course, that definition encompasses a person’s name, any identification numbers, birth date and location information such as physical addresses or IP addresses.
 But it goes further, also including online identifiers, demographic information and “cultural or social identity” information.
 Avoid the compliance trap of redacting names and expecting that to suffice under the GDPR.
 Anything that can be used to identify a specific person — even if it takes a lot of work to figure out — is personal data protected by the GDPR.